Larantuka: Holy Week

 "Semana Santa" (Holy Week), the week before Easter, is an important time of religious celebration for the devoutly Catholic people of the Diocese of Larantuka.
-The celebrations center on two religious statues, one of Jesus Christ and one of Virgin Mary brought by Portuguese missionaries Gaspar do Espírito Santo and Agostinho de Madalena in the 16th century.
-These statues are only presented to the public every Easter and are kept out-of-view for the rest of the year.
+The celebrations center on two religious statues, one of Jesus Christ and one of the Virgin Mary brought by Portuguese missionaries Gaspar do Espírito Santo and Agostinho de Madalena in the 16th century.
+These statues are only presented to the public every Easter and are kept out of view for the rest of the year.

-The religious festivities begin on Wednesday before Easter, known locally as Rabu Trewa or "Shackled Wednesday" in remembrance of the betrayal of Judas Iscariot that led to Jesus's arrest and shackling.
+The religious festivities begin on the Wednesday before Easter, known locally as Rabu Trewa or "Shackled Wednesday" in remembrance of the betrayal of Judas Iscariot that led to Jesus's arrest and shackling.
 Devotees surround the chapel of Tuan Ana where the statue of Jesus is kept, shouting in Latin to mourn the arrest of Jesus by Roman soldiers.
-Devotees likewise surround the chapel of Tuan Ma in nearby Lohayong village where the statue of Virgin Mary is kept.
+Devotees likewise surround the chapel of Tuan Ma in nearby Lohayong village where the statue of the Virgin Mary is kept.

-On Holy Thursday, devotees enact the tikam turo ritual that prepares the route of the next day's seven kilometer procession by planting candles along the road.
-After the candle are prepared, devotees attend the munda tuan ritual in which members of a religious fraternity known as the Konfreria Reinha Rosaria (Brotherhood of the Queen of Roses) bath the statues of Jesus and Mary.
-The holy water used is afterwards considered special and is saved to cure ill children and to help women having birth complications.
+On Holy Thursday, devotees enact the tikam turo ritual that prepares the route of the next day's seven-kilometer procession by planting candles along the road.
+After the candle is prepared, devotees attend the munda tuan ritual in which members of a religious fraternity known as the Konfreria Reinha Rosaria (Brotherhood of the Queen of Roses) bathe the statues of Jesus and Mary.
+The holy water used is afterward considered special and is saved to cure ill children and to help women having birth complications.

-On the morning of Good Friday, the raja of Larantuka opens the door of the chapel of Tuan Ma thus making may for devotees to enter.
-His own clan, the Diaz Vieira de Godinho, enter first followed by the brotherhood members and the rest of the population.
+On the morning of Good Friday, the raja of Larantuka opens the door of the chapel of Tuan Ma thus making many for devotees to enter.
+His clan, the Diaz Vieira de Godinho, enter first followed by the brotherhood members and the rest of the population.
 Worshipers kiss the statue of Mary and pray for divine benevolence per Mariam ad Jesum (through Mary to Jesus).

-Meanwhile, the statue of Jesus is taken from the chapel in Larantuka and is brought on a seven kilometer long procession by land and sea.
+Meanwhile, the statue of Jesus is taken from the chapel in Larantuka and is brought on a seven-kilometer-long procession by land and sea.
 The procession has eight stops, each representing a major clan of Larantuka (among which are the Mulawato, Sarotari, Amakalen, Kapitan Jentera, Fernandez da Gomez, Diaz Pohon Sirih, and Diaz Vieira de Godinho clans).
-At each stop there is a small chapel where a short prayer and devotional singing honor the suffering of the Passion.
+At each stop, there is a small chapel where a short prayer and devotional singing honor the suffering of the Passion.
 When the statues of Jesus and Mary are united, they are brought together to Larantuka Cathedral where many devotees attend a Good Friday service that lasts all night.